logo

 Screenshot from YouTube Vide "Octo in a cup" / Pall Sigurdsson

 The divers shared that they found the coconut octopus 20 meters underwater.
-Human plastic pollution is so bad it's penetrating even deeper into our seas.
+Human plastic pollution is so severe that it's penetrating even deeper into our seas.

-The video of the divers helping the coconut octopus may be adorable but knowing how bad our environmental crisis is, it is also alarming.
-It's not yet too late to save the Earth but like the octopus feeling a false sense of security with its plastic cup home, we are vulnerable to a predator of our own making.
+The video of the divers helping the coconut octopus may be adorable, but knowing how dire our environmental crisis is, it is also alarming.
+It's not yet too late to save the Earth, but like the octopus feeling a false sense of security with its plastic cup home, we are vulnerable to a predator of our own making.

 Share this article: